HumanAgainstMachine/WindowsLab/README.md

 ## Module Installation

-To install the WindowsLab module:
+Install [WindowsLab](https://www.powershellgallery.com/packages/WindowsLab) from the Powershellgallery.

 1. Log in as **LabAdmin** on the AdminPC.
 2. Run: